openedx/edx-proctoring/docs/backends.rst

     {
         "start": 123,
-        "stop": 144
+        "stop": 144,
+        "reviewed_by": "user@example.com"
     }

-(Start and stop are seconds relative to the start of the recorded proctoring session.)
+Start and stop are seconds relative to the start of the recorded proctoring session. ``reviewed_by`` must be included whenever a specific edX user (e.g. a member of a course team) initiated the review.

 Instructor Dashboard